Yahavcd/FH3ArcFix/README.md

 FH3ArcFix does **not** require global Vulkan/DXVK variables, D3D debug settings, driver changes, or registry changes.

+* Adding the Dll to the game folder should also work

 ## Uninstall

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\uninstall.ps1
 ```

-* Copying/removing the `d3d12.dll` to the game folder should also work
+* Removing the Dll from the game folder should also work

 ## Build from source

 The build scripts and source files are included in the GitHub source repository/source archive,